FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Local/Readme.md

 # Tutorial - Command Local

 This tutorial will introduce how to command a local (USB-UART) Faraday device using the Proxy server interface.
-Several key commands are used although many more exist within the FardayCommands module.
+Several key commands are used although many more exist within the Faraday Commands module.

 The example tutorial code focuses on how to: